projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 The OVMF is copied to the User VM memory by the VM manager in the Service VM while creating the User VM virtual BSP of the User VM.
 The Service VM passes the start of OVMF and related information to HV.
-HV sets guest RIP of the User VM virtual BSP as the start of OVMF and related guest registers, and launches the the User VM virtual BSP.
-The OVMF starts running in the virtual real mode within the the User VM.
+HV sets guest RIP of the User VM virtual BSP as the start of OVMF and related guest registers, and launches the User VM virtual BSP.
+The OVMF starts running in the virtual real mode within the User VM.
 Conceptually, OVMF is part of the User VM runtime.

 Freedom From Interference
 *************************